lfe/lfe.github.io/index.markdown

 ### Features

-Below are some of the key features of LFE, with code samples to help illustrate them.
+Below are a selection of code samples representing features available in LFE.
+There's much more to see, though -- so don't forget to visit the
+<a href="/docs.html">Docs</a> page!

 #### Records